Louisville Bankruptcy Attorney

 1. We believe providing for your family is more important than paying bills and debt collectors.

-2. We typically increase your net worth, credit score and provide debt relief.
+2. Our process typically increases your net worth, credit score, and provides debt relief.

-4. We take less than 20 cases monthly to ensure quality and personal attention to your case.
+4. We handle fewer than 20 cases per month to ensure quality and your personalized attention.

-Since 1991, I have practiced bankruptcy law and foreclosure defense in Louisville, Ky handling over 5,000 Chapter 7 and Chapter 13 cases and over 1,000 foreclosures.
-I am an experienced lawyer focusing on foreclosures, small business, and tax debt.
+Since 1991, I have practiced bankruptcy law and foreclosure defense in Louisville, Kentucky, handling over 7,000 Chapter 7 and Chapter 13 cases, as well as over 1,000 foreclosures.
+I am an experienced lawyer helping people file for bankruptcy relief for foreclosures, small businesses, consumers, and tax debt.

-In 2020, I made history by filing the first Chapter 11 Small Business Reorganization Act (SBRA) case for a family-run business in Kentucky under the bankruptcy code.
+In 2020, I filed the first Chapter 11 Small Business Reorganization Act (SBRA) case for a family-run business in Kentucky under the bankruptcy code.

 Three Federal Banking studies prove the rich use the code to increase their wealth.

-"Individuals who file for bankruptcy experience a sharp boost in their credit score after bankruptcy, whereas the recovery in credit score is much lower for individuals who do not file for bankruptcy."
+"Individuals who file experience a sharp boost in their credit score after bankruptcy, whereas the recovery in credit score is much lower for individuals who do not file for bankruptcy."

 — Federal Reserve Bank of New York